You are currently viewing How To Split Payments On eBay (Explained!)

 This is a great way to get the most out of your gift card while still being able to use another form of payment for the remaining balance.

-Here’s how it works: when you’re ready to checkout, enter your Gift Card in the Gift Card section and the equivalent amount will be discounted from your purchase and you can pay the rest of the amount using other payment methods.
+Here’s how it works: when you’re ready to checkout, enter your Gift Card in the Gift Card section and the equivalent amount will be discounted from your purchase and you can pay the rest of the amount using other payment methods like credit/debit card or PayPal.

 For eg. if your final bill is $100 and you apply a $40 gift card to your purchase, $40 will be deducted from your final bill and you will only pay $60.